Parental Control¶

 -

-Create a profile and give it a name.
+Create a profile and customize a name.

 -